Waterford Speedbowl: Terry Eames buys Speedbowl

 In 2000, Terry Eames, who was the Speedbowl's promoter since the Korteweg's left the track in the mid-90s, became owner/operator and secured the return of the NASCAR sanction which had been removed in the late 1980s.
 In 2001, the Wild N' Wacky Wednesday series debuted featuring the Legends Cars as the headlining division along with enduro-type cars called Super X (8-cylinder) and X-cars (4-cylinder) for a weekly summer series that is largely family oriented and still popular to this day.
 It was around this time that the track was remeasured per NASCAR guidelines and officially declared a 0.375 (3/8) mile oval after a half-century of being recognized as a 0.333 (1/3) mile track.

-The dominate driver in the SK Modifieds during this time was Dennis Gada, who won a record 5 straight Championships from 1999 to 2003 including the NASCAR Dodge Weekly Racing Series Northeast Regional title in 2003.
+The dominant driver in the SK Modifieds during this time was Dennis Gada, who won a record 5 straight Championships from 1999 to 2003 including the NASCAR Dodge Weekly Racing Series Northeast Regional title in 2003.
 Gada's 62 career SK wins at the track is also a record.
 During the early part of the decade the NASCAR Whelen Modified Tour and NASCAR Busch North/East Series visited the track annually.

 However, by the mid-2000s the track was falling on hard times.
 In 2006, Washington Mutual Bank initiated foreclosure proceedings against Eames.
 A year later, in late July 2007, a foreclosure auction was avoided when Connecticut businessmen Rocky Arbitell and Peter Borelli bought the note and refinanced with Eames directly.
 Washington Mutual Bank was now removed from the picture.
 Eames continued as owner, but leased operational control of the track to Jerry Robinson of Mystic, Connecticut, for the 2007–08 seasons.
 Around this time, Harvey Industries bought 8 of the 39 acres from Eames and built a distribution center in what was the north end of the parking lot.